-3. Day after PAT and conditional upon passing the PAT, Acceptance Letter sent to Training Manager, Agency Administrator, and Supervisor listed on the application.
+3. Day after PAT and conditional upon passing, Acceptance Letter will be sent to Training Manager, Agency Administrator, and Supervisor listed on the application.

-Prerequisite: This Academy is for custody and corrections officers who work in city and county jails.
+Prerequisite: This Academy is for Custody and Corrections Officers who work in City and/or County Detention Facilities.

 Questions: Brandon Rogel, Assistant Commander - 206.835.7349 /